 Tickets for general touring may be purchased at the door upon arrival or online in advance.
 Advance tickets are recommended for special events such as Independence Day, Applefest, and Family Halloween.

-Guests will either be directed to the tractor cart just outside the Visitor Center to begin their tour at the Historic Farm Sites, or to open sites on the Town side of the museum.
+Guests may tour on their own, choosing to begin either at our three Historic Farm Sites, or to open sites on the Town side of the museum.
 Touring the Historic Farms remains a one-way route beginning at the 1700 Ioway Farm, progressing through the 1850 Pioneer Farm, and finally to the 1900 Farm.
 You may tour as long as you like on your own schedule.
-Buildings have instituted one-way directional traffic patterns.
-Please follow signs when entering buildings.
-If there are 10 people at the next site, please wait to enter the building until you are invited by the interpreter, or as you see people leave the site.
+If there are 10 or more people at a site, please wait to enter the building until you are invited by a staff member, or as you see people leave the site.

 Some historic sites will have limited hours.
 Check the daily schedule when you arrive.